 - 5.5.1.
-Each programme must be supervised by at least one practising Diplomate of the appropriate specialty, physically present and working at the training centre.
-If there are several Diplomates present, one must be designated as the responsible supervisor and receives the re-certification points for resident supervision. - 5.5.2.
+Each programme must be supervised by at least one certified and practising Diplomate of the appropriate specialty, physically present and working at the training centre.
+If there are several Diplomates present, one must be designated as the responsible supervisor and receives the re-certification points for resident supervision.
+A non-certified Diplomate may serve as a cosupervisor. - 5.5.2.
 The supervisor is the primary responsible contact person for application, registration and approval processes and must maintain regular correspondence with the respective committees of the ECZM. - 5.5.3.
-One Diplomate may be responsible for up to two residents concurrently. - 5.5.4.
 The selection of a suitable candidate with adequate prerequisite clinical and academic training for the residency programme is at the supervisor's discretion.
-The minimum requirements of one year rotating internship or equivalent training (as detailed in section 5.2 above) must be fulfilled and reported to the Education and Residency Committee according to the process described in 6.7.
+The minimum requirements of one-year rotating internship or equivalent training (as detailed in section 5.2 above) must be fulfilled and reported to the Education and Residency Committee according to the process described in 5.8.

-- 5.5.5.
-Daily direct supervision is required, although it does permit the intermittent absence of the supervising Diplomate or the resident for standard reasons (vacations, meetings, days off and sickness).
+- 5.5.4.
+Daily direct supervision is required, although it does permit the intermittent absence of the supervising Diplomate or the resident for reasons like common medical procedures, fieldwork or educational events, study time, vacations, meetings, days off and sickness are not considered supervised time during a residency.
 Supervision must include consultations, case discussions, and case management with actual cases (where appropriate to the specialty).
-Primary responsibility for case work may be increasingly delegated to the resident during advancing course of training and depending on the clinical skills and confidence of the resident. - 5.5.6.
+Primary responsibility for case work may be increasingly delegated to the resident during advancing course of training and depending on the clinical skills and confidence of the resident. - 5.5.5.
 Supervisors are responsible for evaluating and approving the residency monitoring forms (see section 5.6 below) prior to submission to the Education and Residency Committee.
 Comments and concerns by the reviewers must be discussed with the resident and addressed.
-A Supervisor Progress report must be submitted to the Education and Residency Committee along with the Case and Activity Log and Resident Progress Report, documenting and commenting the performance of the resident. - 5.5.7.
+A Supervisor Progress report must be submitted to the Education and Residency Committee along with the Case and Activity Log and Resident Progress Report, documenting and commenting the performance of the resident. - 5.5.6.
 Residents must meet with the responsible supervisor at least twice yearly for evaluation of performance and progress.
 When the resident has multiple supervisors, a meeting among the supervisors should precede the meeting with the resident.
+Minutes of these meetings have to be submitted to the Education and Residency Committee with the residency monitoring documentation.